AARNet/Globus-Community/globus-community-au/README.md

 ---
 title: Information Resources
-permalink: /globus-community-au/
+permalink: /globus-community-australasia/
 ---

-Globus Community AU is a central hub for staff at Australian universities and research institutions who are using the Globus data movement service.
+Globus Community Australasia is a central hub for staff at Australian and New Zealand universities and research institutions who are using the Globus data movement service.

 Get started: